Transformers for dynamical systems learn transfer operators in-context

 Given training time series $x_{1:T}$ of length $T$, we compute a scale factor from the context

 and we then normalize the entire series $\tilde{x}_i=x_i/s$.
 The normalized values are discretized into integer bin IDs in $\{1,\dots,V\}$ using uniformly spaced bin centers $c_j$ spanning $[c_{\min},c_{\max}]$ (with $c_{\min}$ and $c_{\max}$ treated as hyperparameters), and decision boundaries placed at midpoints between adjacent centers, with outer edges extending to $\pm\infty$ so that all values map to a unique bin.
 A reserved "padding" token uses ID $0$.
 Missing values (NaNs) are handled by replacing their contribution with $0$ for purposes of scale computation, while their token positions are set to the padding ID $0$ in the emitted token sequence.
-Decoding maps bin IDs back to their corresponding centers and rescales via $\hat{x}_i = s\,\tilde{x}_i$.